What is Ecological Land Management & Stewardship LLC?

 After working on the farm, I worked on professional trail crews, establishing and maintaining recreation trails in the White Mountains and at Baxter State Park in Maine.
 Notably, I completed sections of dry masonry work and native timber work on the popular and steep Dudley Trail which comes down from Pamola Peak.
 I also aided in the establishment of the Pamola Caves Trail and contributed to the maintenance of the Imp Trail in the White Mountains and Appalachian Trail near Mount Moriah.

 After leaving LandVest, I then started work as the lead manager on all NH Audubon fee-owned and easement lands.
 As the Conservation Lands Manager for NH Audubon, I aided in the creation of All Access Recreational Trails, was instrumental in completing wildlife sanctuary infrastructure repairs, implemented a comprehensive easement monitoring system, and managed/maintained their field & forest habitat and trail systems.
-I managed their 10,000+ acre holdings at all levels from boots on the ground trails clearing, to project management, to planning for climate resiliency, to mapping & signage creation, to contractor supervision.
+I managed their 8,000+ acre holdings at all levels from boots on the ground trails clearing, to project management, to planning for climate resiliency, to mapping & signage creation, and contractor supervision.